 He is pure in his voice.
 He is delightful in his speech.
 He is lovely in his physical form.
 He is unequaled in body.
 He is unstained by the desire realm.
 He is unsullied by the form realm.
 He is unadulterated by the formless realm.
 He is free from suffering.
 He is liberated from the skandhas.
 He is separated from the dhātus.
 He has restrained the āyatanas.
 He has cut through the knots.
 He is free from torment.
 He is released from craving.
 He has crossed over the great river.
 He is complete in his wisdom.
 He is established in the wisdom of the buddha bhagavāns of the past, future, and present.
 He does not remain in nirvāṇa.
 He resides at the summit of existence.
 He is on the level of seeing all beings.
 Young man, those are the buddha qualities of a tathāgata.

-Inspired by these qualites, we can take time to reset our motivation and to make efforts in practice for the benefit of all sentient beings.
+Inspired by these qualities, we can take time to reset our motivation and to make efforts in practice for the benefit of all sentient beings.

 Meritorious Practice during the month of Saga Dawa

 If we are able, this is a wonderful month to go on pilgrimage and visit sacred sites.
-Even those of us who are far from the sacred sites and temples and stupas of Asia may make a special visit to a Buddhist center near us.
-There, we can take some extra time to circumambulate the shrine buildings, and to make offerings of lights or water or flowers.
-And as we circumambulate we may wish to recite the mantra of Śākyamuni Buddha.
+Even those of us who are far from the sacred sites, temples, and stupas of Asia may make a special visit to a Buddhist center near us.
+There, we can take some extra time to circumambulate the shrine buildings, and to make offerings of lights, water, or flowers.
+As we circumambulate, we may wish to recite the mantra of Śākyamuni Buddha.

 We refer to this mantra also as the “Heart Mantra of the Great Sage” (Skt. munīndrahṛdayamantraḥ) .